 While a knowledge solution works great as post-sales support, it can definitely be used as a pre-sales tool to bring customers onboard faster.
 To achieve this, you can create what’s called context-sensitive help, which comes in the form of tooltips, lightboxes, and popups.

 Using context-sensitive help you can offer precise help to customers while they are experiencing your company's products or website.
 For instance, you can offer guided product tours using popups and lightboxes that explain each feature to customers, without distracting them from the actual experience of the product.

 The knowledgebase is one of the first places customers visit when they face a problem using your website or product.
 All is good if they can find the answers easily, but what if they wanted a bit more information or maybe had a suggestion that could drastically improve your product.

 Capturing customer feedback is critical to your business and a knowledge solution allows you to do this by embedding a feedback form that works similar to a ticketing system.
 As soon as customers offer suggestions and additional queries by filling the help form; relevant support teams are also instantaneously notified.

-A knowledge solution an ideal tool to learn about the pain-points of customers and gather their feedback.
+A knowledge solution is an ideal tool to learn about the pain points of customers and gather their feedback.